Echinococcus multilocularis - public health risk

 - Kyrre Kausrud, member of the Panel for biological diversity

 - Barbara Bukhvalova, VKM's secretariat

 - Danica Grahek-Ogden, VKM's secretariat (project leader)

 VKM's Panel for biological hazards will approve the risk assessment.
-According to the plan, it will be published in mid June 2023.
+The assessment will be published in the middle of December 2023.